What is food addiction?

 How can I get involved with the Food Addiction Institute?

-Sign up for our newsletter and receive email announcements for our monthly webinars and other activities, like our Facebook page, subscribe to our YouTube Channel, and subscribe to our blog.
+Sign up for our newsletter and receive email announcements for our monthly webinars and other activities, like our Facebook page and subscribe to our YouTube Channel.